funkyhippo/sandspiel/README.md

 The [main page](https://guya.moe/pages/why/) is bootstrapped by GH Pages serving the static files.
 Thus, every new deploy should also be accompanied with an update on the admin end of the page.

+You'll probably also want to change `output.publicPath` to `/` if you're developing locally.
+Currently, it doesn't respect `devServer.publicPath` and I can't be assed to figure it out.

 ---